 On or before May 1 of each year the ADGA office shall compile a complete list of Members as of March 1 of that year and shall make this information available to each Member.
 The Members shall be listed in alphabetical order in separate lists for each state.
 The states comprising a Directorial District shall be grouped together under the name of their district.

-On or before May 1 of each year, the Secretary-Treasurer shall mail each Member a blank primary ballot.
+On or before May 1 of each year, the Secretary-Treasurer shall email each Member.

 In the explanation accompanying the primary ballot, the Secretary-Treasurer shall: